Travel Guide to Kedarnath Temple

-Our Itinerary for road trip to Kedarnath Temple
+Our Itinerary for a road trip to Kedarnath Temple from Delhi

-We did the complete trip in 5 days, starting and ending at Noida.
+We did the complete trip to Kedarnath from Delhi in 5 days.
+Our starting and ending point was Noida.

-Day 1 – Started our journey at 7:00 am and took the first halt at Srinagar around 7:00 pm.
+Day 1 – Started our journey at 7:00 am from Noida and took the first halt at Srinagar around 7:00 pm.

 Day 2- Started at 9:00 am from Srinagar and reached Gaurikund around 7:00 pm.

-Day 5: Drove from Rudarprayag to Noida via Lansdowne.
+Day 5: Drove from Rudraprayag to Noida via Lansdowne.
 We started our day at 9:00 am and ended at 11:00 pm.

 How to reach Kedarnath

 The journey to Kedarnath can be done via road, or by air.
 For Road, you can check the route we followed and for the helicopter services from Haridwar/ Rishikesh or Phata (15 km ahead of Guptakashi), check & register here.
 The helicopter service providers at Phata make you reach Kedarnath Temple within 15-20 minutes.
 So, the to & fro can be done in 2-3 hrs.

 The nearest airport is at Dehradun whereas the nearest railway is at Haridwar or Rishikesh.
 Further, the journey to Sonprayag from Dehradun is 252 km, from Haridwar is 237 km and from Rishikesh is 212 Km.